tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 `Issue` is modeled in the ontology using the same structural pattern as `Validation`, composed with a `Criterion`, but is interpreted in the negative or cautionary sense: an `Issue` reports the *presence* of a problem (or the possible presence of one), rather than the presence or absence of compliance.

-**Issue and Validation are disjont**
+**Issue and Validation are disjoint**

 VA and IS have structurally identical definitions as sets of 4-tuples < ie, c, d, rt >, but they are disjoint, because they are intended to represent different interpretive stances toward the same underlying quality condition.
-Formally:
+Formally: `VA` and `IS` are defined as disjoint typed domains over a common tuple shape; their disjointness is by stipulation:

 ```
 VA ∩ IS = ∅